anetczuk/ClevoKeyboardControl/README.md

 To run application try one of:
 - run *src/startApp.sh*
-- run *src/clevokeyboardgui/main.py*
+- run *src/clevokeyboardcontrol/main.py*
-- execute *cd src; python3 -m clevokeyboardgui* Application can be run in profiler mode passing *--profile* as command line parameter.
+- execute *cd src; python3 -m clevokeyboardcontrol* Application can be run in profiler mode passing *--profile* as command line parameter.